graphprotocol/graph-node/docs/sharding.md

 it needs to decide in which shard to store the data for the deployment, and which of any number of nodes connected to the store should index the deployment.
-That decision is based on a number of rules defined in the `[deployment]` which can match on the subgraph name and the network that the deployment is indexing.
+That decision is based on a number of rules defined in the `[deployment]` section.
+Deployment rules can match on the subgraph name and the network that the deployment is indexing.

 Rules are evaluated in order, and the first rule that matches determines where the deployment is placed.
 The `match` element of a rule can have a